This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What does a low Apgar score mean for my newborn baby?

-- Caregivers will need to watch your newborn closely.
+- Healthcare providers will need to watch your newborn closely.
 Your newborn may need to have more tests.
 Newborn babies with a score of less than seven may have problems after birth.
 Newborn babies with a score of less than four or five have a greater risk of having serious problems.
 Newborns who are born too early may have low Apgar scores.
 Babies with weak muscles or lungs that are not fully formed may also have low Apgar scores.
 If your newborn had problems during pregnancy, he may have a low Apgar score.

 - Newborns with low Apgar scores may not be able to hear as well as other children.
 Babies who had low Apgar scores are more likely to have epilepsy as children and adults.
 Epilepsy is a serious brain condition that can cause seizures.
 Children who had low Apgar scores may have trouble learning in school as they grow older.
-Talk with your newborn's caregivers about your newborn's Apgar score.
+Talk with your newborn's healthcare providers about your newborn's Apgar score.

 Where can I find more information about Apgar scores?